bertrandmartel/speed-test-lib/README.md

 * For download process, library will download file from given speed test server parameters and calculate transfer rate
 * For upload process, library will generate a random file with a given size and will upload this file to a server calculating transfer rate

+No external file are required and no file are stored in Hard Disk.

 <hr/>

 <h3>How to use ?</h3>